Arthitkhotsaenlee/stock_market_and_trading/README.md

 # stock_market_and_trading
-This project is considering on stock market forcasting and auto bot trading.
+This project is considering on stock market data by imprements LSTM deep-learning framwork to forcast clse price.

-learing forcasting
+This consideing dataset is collecting from yahoo website by using yfinance package.